taavikybar/resources/README.md

 * one way is to first rebase and then merge, thereby having up to date main branch to merge into

+## Generator functions

+* `function*` syntax allows creating iterating functions with non-continuous execution
+* when called, returns a Generator with `next()` method returning `{ value: any, done: boolean }`

+## `call()`, `bind()`, `apply()`

+* `call` executes a function with a given context e.g `func.call(context)` with additional multiple parameters possible
+* `apply` same as `call` but takes context and parameters as an array
+* `bind` creates a new function with the context set to given context

+## Iterations

+* `for...of` creates a loop over iterable objects like String, Array, array-like objects (arguments, NodeList), TypedArray, Map, Set and user-defined iterables
+* `for...in` iterates of enumerable properties of an object that are keyed by strings ignoring keyed by Symbol including inherited enumerable properties

+## Promises

+* can have any of three states: `Pending`, `Fulfilled`, `Rejected`
+* takes callbacks for `resolve` and `reject` events

+## Throttle vs debounce

+* `throttle` implementation runs once on event, then waits X amount of time before being able to run again on an event. basically a timed lock is locked upon first execution which after being released is able to accept new event triggers.
+* `debounce` delays execution until X amount of time has passed since the last event trigger